top of page

 Even after Pease’s effort, at least one officer thought that he “had no business in the show.”
 And another pilot objected that Pease was trying to join the mission with a “defective plane.”
 But the squadron’s commanding officer knew that every bomber was needed.
 Pease would be allowed to participate.

-Every crew member on his plane was a volunteer, joining the effort despite the fact that Pease’s plane wasn’t really up to par.
+Every crew member on his plane that day was a volunteer, joining the effort even though Pease’s plane wasn’t really up to par.

 It would prove to be a death sentence.
 But these brave airmen didn’t go down without a fight.
 And they made an invaluable contribution along the way.

-He received the Medal of Honor, but he was also presumed dead.
-As it would turn out, there was more to Pease’s story.
+He received the Medal of Honor in December 1942, but he was also presumed dead.
+As it turned out, there was more to Pease’s story.

 After the war, American authorities discovered the crash site for Pease’s plane.
 They also heard from eyewitnesses.
 Pease didn’t die on August 7, as everyone had thought.
 Instead, he’d parachuted out of his plane, along with one of his crewmen.
 Both men were captured by the Japanese and taken to a POW camp.

 They wouldn’t stay there long.
 Early in October 1942, the two men were led out of that camp, and they were forced to dig their own graves nearby.
 Afterwards, the Japanese beheaded them.
-A Roman Catholic missionary happened to see all these events, and he finished burying the Americans.
+A Roman Catholic missionary witnessed these events, and he finished burying the Americans.

 Two brave young men, dying all alone in enemy territory.
 Hopefully they at least had the satisfaction of knowing that they’d accomplished their mission, against all odds.